andreadotti/geant4-val-azure/README.md

  * If `add_pool` is set to true, initialize pool automatically when submitting jobs.
+ * Specify in `registry` the server name for the registry (e.g. gitlab-registry.cern.ch) If images are on github no need to specify.
+If a registry is specified, the `credentials.json` file must contain an entry in `docker_registry` with the registry name as property for username and pwd
  * `docker_image` is the Geant4 validation docker image to use.
  * `azure_output_container` is the name of the Azure storage container blob where to store output data.
 It should already exist.
 If null,